SANTÉ DIABÈTE WORKS

 Santé Diabète is a Non-Governmental Organization founded in 2001 to respond to the lack of access to healthcare for people with diabetes in Africa and to the failure to take this health emergency into account by development actors at the global level.

-For nearly two decades, Santé Diabète has been working every day in the field to save lives through better prevention and management of diabetes and to improve the quality of life of people affected by this chronic disease, while alerting the international community on the challenges of diabetes today, currencly responsible for a death every 6 seconds in the world.
+For more than two decades, Santé Diabète has been working on the ground every day to save lives through improved diabetes prevention and care, enhance the quality of life for people living with this chronic disease, and raise international awareness about the challenges of diabetes, which now causes one death every six seconds worldwide.

 Diabetes